 A divorce is an emotionally charged situation that can be very confusing and difficult for a child to process.
 As a parent, helping your child face the impending divorce is incredibly important.
 The following are tips to help your child during this difficult time.

-Do not lie to your child saying that, “Dad is on a business trip” or, “nothing is wrong.”
+Do not lie to your child by saying, “Dad is on a business trip” or, “nothing is wrong.”
 Let your child know that there are problems and give straightforward answers.
-Child are very perceptive and will notice is you are not being honest.
+Children are very perceptive and will notice if you are not being honest.

 Many children worry that because Mom and Dad don’t love each other, that mom and dad don’t love them.
 Make sure they know that no matter what happens, they are loved and will be taken care of.

 It is common for children to assume that their parents are getting divorced because they did something bad.
-Explain to them that nothing they did influenced the decision.
+Explain to them that nothing they did influence the decision.

 Children will have many questions about the divorce.
 They will also be dealing with their feelings, assumptions, and concerns.
 Be sure to take the time to let your child talk and express how they are feeling.
 Try not to interrupt.
 Be a good listener.